9 Tips to Create a Top-Notch Email Infrastructure

 zen.libranosdelspam.com; SORBS - Currently Sending Spam

-There are different methods to authenticate messages.
+There are three commonly used email authentication protocols.
 Ideally, you must implement all of them to show mailbox providers that the message really comes from you and that it wasn’t altered in the transmit.
 Messages that passed authentication checks have much more chances to be delivered to the Inbox and messages that fail DMARC, SPF, or DKIM have a higher probability of going to spam.

-DKIM protects the message against a malicious alteration in transit, and it is very important for the reputation and deliverability because a valid DKIM record means that the sender takes responsibility for the content they send and the recipient who they send it to.
+DKIM protects the message against a malicious alteration in transit, and it is very important for reputation and deliverability because a valid DKIM record means that the sender takes responsibility for the content they send and the recipient to whom they send it.
 Email messages without a valid DKIM signature are very unlikely to land in the inbox.

-DMARC stands for Domain-based Message Authentication, Reporting & Conformance.
+- DMARC stands for Domain-based Message Authentication, Reporting & Conformance.
 The purpose of this authentication method is to tell mailbox providers what you want them to do with an email that didn’t pass the SPF and DKIM checks: allow it, filter it to spam, or reject it.
 You can use a DMARC Analyzer to quickly test whether or not your domain is protected with DMARC.

 Having these email authentication methods in place is an important step in building trust between you and mailbox providers.

-Mailbox providers aim to protect their users from unsolicited email traffic and look at many things to decide whether to deliver the message to Inbox, filter it or block it at a gateway.
-Email deliverability is never guaranteed, but a proper email sending infrastructure and email authentication are two data points that contribute to your sender reputation and help you protect your brand.
+Mailbox providers aim to protect their users from unsolicited email traffic and look at many things to decide whether to deliver the message to inbox, filter it, or block it at a gateway.
+Email deliverability is never guaranteed, but a proper email sending infrastructure contributes to your sender’s reputation and helps you protect your brand.
 You should take care of your IP reputation and domain reputation, sign up for feedback loops and implement security protocols to ensure your sender reputation and inbox rate stay high.

 GlockApps Spam Testing for Marketers and Agencies